lagnadoLab/CortexModel/README.md

 # CortexModel

 ## Overview
-<b>Important:</b> This wor is based on the model idea that is described in the following BioRxive.
+<b>Important:</b> This work is based on the model idea that is described in the following BioRxive.
 But, extended for studying of how internal behavioral state interact with stimulus adaptation.
 After the final version being published, the reference link will be Updated.

 A rate-based model of adaptation in layer 2/3 of mouse V1 described in [bioRxiv](https://www.biorxiv.org/content/10.1101/2024.12.13.628375v1) manuscript.